Start9Labs/start-os/ServicePackaging.md

 `config_rules.yaml` for defining the ruleset that defines dependencies between config variables

+These are stored in `assets/compat/` for 0.2.x compatibility.
 These files contain a detailed mapping of configuration options with acceptable values, defaults, and relational rule-sets.
 Let's take a look at our `config_spec` for Embassy Pages:

 ```
 homepage: